-\ Fiscal year 2018 was the first year of implementation of GASB Statement No. 75, therefore, only two years are shown.
+^{} Fiscal year 2018 was the first year of implementation of GASB Statement No. 75, therefore, only three years are shown.

-Notes to Schedule: The figures above do not include any liability that may have occurred after the measurement dates.
+Benefit changes The figures above do not include any liability that may have occurred after the

 Changes in Assumptions There were no changes in assumptions.